Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Preliminaries

-\end{definition} \begin{remark} The stabilizer group $G_{\bar x}$ is independent of the choice of the lifting of $x$.
-Indeed, any two liftings of $x$ are equivalent.
-Then, the order $|G_{\bar x}|$ of the group $G_{\bar x}$ is only dependant on the point $x\in X$, which is denoted by $r_x$.
-If $\mc X$ is a smooth stacky curve and $x\in X$ is a stacky point, then the stabilizer group of a lifting of $x$ is the group scheme ${\mu}_{r_x}$ of $r_x$-th roots of unity, for some natural number $r_x$. \end{remark}

-\begin{definition} A smooth irreducible Deligne-Mumford curve $\mc X$ is said to be \tbf{hyperbolic} if the degree ${\rm deg}(K_{\mathcal X})$ of the canonical line bundle $K_{\mathcal X}$ is positive. \end{definition} \begin{remark} By Proposition 7.4 in Behrend-Noohi \cite{bn}, a Deligne-Mumford curve $\mc X$ is hyperbolic if and only if the associated stacky curve is hyperbolic. \end{remark}
+\begin{definition} A smooth irreducible Deligne-Mumford curve $\mc X$ is said to be \tbf{hyperbolic} if the degree ${\rm deg}(K_{\mathcal X})$ of the canonical line bundle $K_{\mathcal X}$ is positive. \end{definition} \begin{remark} A Deligne-Mumford curve $\mc X$ is hyperbolic if and only if the associated stacky curve is hyperbolic (see \cite[proposition 7.4]{bn}). \end{remark}